shakacode/shakapacker/README.md

 #### View Helper `append_javascript_pack_tag`

-If you need configure your pack names from the view for a route or partials, then you will need some logic to ensure you call the helpers only once with multiple arguments.
+If you need configure your script pack names from the view for a route or partials, then you will need some logic to ensure you call the helpers only once with multiple arguments.
 The new view helper `append_javascript_pack_tag` can solve this problem.
-This helper will queue up packs when the `javascript_pack_tag` is finally used.
+This helper will queue up script packs when the `javascript_pack_tag` is finally used.

 Main view:
 ```erb